 The periodic review

-COP 23 requested the SBs to resume their consideration of this matter at SB 50 in June 2019, with a view to forwarding a recommendation to COP 25 (November 2019) (see decision 18/CP.23 in addendum 2 of the COP 23 report, FCCC/CP/2017/11/Add.2).
-This was to allow for the consideration of this agenda item to take into account the relevant work on the global stocktake under the Ad Hoc Working Group on the Paris Agreement, and the Talanoa Dialogue, which will take place in 2018, as well as the technical examination processes.
+The SBSTA and the SBI began the consideration and, consistent with decision 18/CP.23, suspended it to resume at SB 50 in June 2019, with a view to forwarding a recommendation to COP 25 (November 2019).
+This was to allow this agenda item to take into account relevant work on the global stocktake under the Ad Hoc Working Group on the Paris Agreement, and the Talanoa Dialogue, which took take place in 2018, as well as the technical examination processes.